Waldemarch/VastAI_MailBot/README.md

-# VastAI_MailBot
- - Email Monitoring
+# VastAI MailBot - Email Monitoring

 A Python bot that monitors your Vast.ai servers and sends email notifications about status changes, rentals, and pricing updates.